 Country Eligibility and Support

-Only low- and middle-income countries with a Gross National Income (GNI) per capita below or equal to $1,580, that meet benchmarks for commitment to vaccine delivery and, depending on the vaccine, burden of disease are eligible for Gavi support.13 47 countries are eligible to apply for Gavi support in 2018.
-These include 20 U.S. priority countries for maternal and child health assistance.14
+Only low- and middle-income countries with a Gross National Income (GNI) per capita below or equal to $1,580, and that meet benchmarks for commitment to vaccine delivery and, depending on the vaccine, burden of disease are eligible for Gavi support.
+47 countries are currently eligible;13 these include 20 U.S. priority countries for maternal and child health assistance.14

 Recipient governments are expected to share responsibility for funding their national immunization efforts through “co-financing” requirements, determined according to country income level.
-As countries develop economically, they are expected to contribute a greater share of the funding required for immunization programs.15 Eventually, when countries’ incomes rise above the GNI per capita threshold ($1,580), they are considered to have “graduated” from Gavi eligibility.
-Each year, a certain number of countries may graduate; for example, in 2016, five countries (Bhutan, Honduras, Mongolia, Sri Lanka, and Ukraine) graduated.
-Sixteen more countries, including Bolivia, Indonesia, and Vietnam, are expected to graduate in the next several years.16
+As countries develop economically, they are expected to contribute a greater share of the funding required for immunization programs.15 When a country’s income rises above the GNI per capita threshold ($1,580), it moves into a 5-year “accelerated transition” period of increasing domestic financing share, after which the country is expected to fully fund its own immunization programs.16 Since 2015, sixteen countries have transitioned out of Gavi financial support, with a total of 20 expected by 2020.17

 Eligible countries may apply for funding provided through one of Gavi’s several “funding windows” (types of support), which include support provided in the form of new and underused vaccines assistance (i.e., helping countries to introduce and expand the use of new and underused vaccines in their national immunization programs) as well as support for complementary activities, such as developing vaccine delivery systems, health systems strengthening, and supporting the development of civil society.
 Gavi also provided support to countries in the wake of the 2014-2015 West Africa Ebola epidemic, to help them recover and rebuild national immunization programs, and has supported the deployment of an Ebola vaccine in response to the outbreak in the Democratic Republic of Congo in 2018.